-- Hydrate – drink two litres of water the day before the race, and at least 500ml before the race on the event morning.
+- Hydrate – drink two liters of water the day before the race, and at least 500ml before the race.

 - Relax – don’t be scared!
 Pre-race nerves are perfectly normal, and won’t stop you performing at your best.
 Harness the support of the crowd and volunteers during the race, they will give you a boost when you need it most!

 - Read the race preparation page on our website in the days preceding the race to ensure you are aware of all race information